Physical Therapist (Float)

 - Instructs, supervises and evaluates therapy program aides in the implementation of the participant’s individualized rehab plan of care.

-- Coordination for 24-hour care delivery
+- Participates in coordination for 24-hour care delivery to participants.

 - Current CPR and First Aid certification on file.

 Center for Elders’ Independence is a PACE (Program of All- Inclusive Care for the Elderly) organization that uses an interdisciplinary team approach to care planning and care implementation for the purpose of providing high quality, affordable, integrated health care services to the elderly, including an Adult Day Health Center, and promoting autonomy, quality of life and the ability of individuals to live in their communities.
 Unlike other healthcare plans, CEI is not a "fee-for-service" plan.
-It is a a “capitation” healthcare plan.
+It is a “capitation” healthcare plan.
 CEI is paid a set amount for each person enrolled in our program, whether or not that individual seeks care.
 We are a growing company that offers stability and continues to thrive.